seflless/create-vscode-editor/README.md

 - Install dependencies (`yarn`)
 - Start the VS Code debugger (Menu > Run > Start Debugging)

-Open a `.tldr` file or create a new `.tldr` file from the command palette.
+Open a `.editor` file or create a new `.editor` file from the command palette.

 ## Publishing